 - 2 cloves garlic minced

-- 10 oz frozen chopped spinach defrosted and squeezed dry
+- 10 ounces frozen chopped spinach thawed and squeezed dry

 Instructions

-- In a bowl combine cream cheese, sour cream, mayonnaise and garlic with a hand mixer until fluffy.
+- In a medium bowl add cream cheese, sour cream, mayonnaise, and garlic.
+Beat on medium speed with a hand mixer until fluffy.

-- Stir in parmesan cheese, 1 cup mozzarella cheese, gruyere cheese, spinach, and artichokes.
+- Gently fold in 1 cup mozzarella cheese, parmesan cheese, gruyere cheese, spinach, and artichokes.

-- Place into a 9x9 casserole dish (or deep dish pie plate) and top with remaining ½ cup mozzarella cheese.
+- Spread the mixture into casserole dish (or deep dish pie plate) and sprinkle with the remaining ½ cup mozzarella cheese.

-- Bake 25-30 minutes or until bubbly and cheese is browned.
+- Bake for 25 to 30 minutes or until bubbly and the cheese is browned.
+Rest 10 minutes before serving.

 Video